ishehadeh/blog/content/posts/half-marathon.md

 The rest of that loop was fantastic, but the second was more difficult.
 I definitely didn't drink enough water ahead of time.
 By the time I started on the third I wasn't feeling great physically.
 My feet were achy, I had a stitch in my side and my mouth was really, really dry; But, I was also over half way there!
 Plus, I was still having a good time.
 I still had room to think, and I was enjoying the conversation on [High and Mighty](https://headgum.com/high-and-mighty/344-matrix-trilogy-w-actionboyz).
 After I completed the last loop my watch read something around 11.75 miles.
 Since the run back to my dorm was almost exactly 2, I ran a quarter mile into the woods before turning around.

 Once I turned around every ailment mention cleared up.
 It felt almost like I had just started the run.
-I ran the last mile and a half at least a minute faster than the rest.
+I ran the last mile and a half at least a minute faster than any other mile.
+I was so excited when I finally stopped.

 ## Reflection